True Q

-"True Q" is the 132nd episode of the American syndicated science fiction television series Star Trek: The Next Generation, the sixth episode of the sixth season.
-It aired on November 1, 1992.
+"True Q" is the 132nd episode of the American syndicated science fiction television series Star Trek: The Next Generation, the sixth episode of the sixth season, first aired November 1, 1992.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, a young woman coming aboard evidences superhuman abilities and is investigated by Q, who claims she is also a Q.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, a young woman coming aboard evidences superhuman abilities while being investigated by Q, who claims she belongs with the Q Continuum.